SU-IST707-SP25/master-lectures/1-week1/0-course-overview.md

 ## Policies

 * __Weekly Assignments__
-  * Due before the next class\.
+  * Due before the next class.
-  * Extensions for excused absences only.
+  * No extensions, but the two lowest grades will be dropped.
 * __Large Assignments__
   * Due on scheduled date\.
   * Assignments not meeting formatting requirement returned without grading and marked as late\.